-After 1 month of weekends into my Mystery Shopper part time job, time for me to blog/rant about it so that I can share it with you all.
+After 1 month of weekends into my Mystery Shopper part-time job, time for me to blog/rant about it so that I can share it with you all.

-Mystery shopper may sound like a nice, interesting and perhaps a unique job.
+Mystery shopper may sound like a nice, interesting, and perhaps a unique job.
 I would have to agree on that at the beginning and totally disagree on that after just 1 day of being a mystery shopper as it is becoming a chore instead.

 As I am busy on weekdays, I am only available to do the mystery shopper job on the weekends.
 Somewhere inside me makes me regret that decision, I should say I am only available for Saturday so that I can have a good rest of Sunday to prepare for Monday.

-We started on the first weekend of June, it was rather a new experience and interesting job for the first few shops we visited and we are quite enthusiasm about it.
+We started on the first weekend of June, it was rather a new experience and an interesting job for the first few shops we visited and we are quite enthusiastic about it.
 After visiting almost 10 stores for that day, we got really sick and tired of it.
 It was really tiring walking the whole day and perspiring all over your body as Singapore is fucking hot during this period.

-So if your planner does not know Singapore well enough (you will be amazed at road names that you didn’t know existed), he or she for example will plan you 1pm to 3pm at Boon Lay, 3pm to 5pm at Bukit Panjang and perhaps 5pm to 7pm at Jurong at then 7pm to 9pm at Choa Chu Kang.
+So if your planner does not know Singapore well enough (you will be amazed at road names that you didn’t know existed), he or she, for example, will plan you 1 pm to 3 pm at Boon Lay, 3 pm to 5 pm at Bukit Panjang and perhaps 5 pm to 7 pm at Jurong at then 7 pm to 9 pm at Choa Chu Kang.
 Notice the merry go round?

-Worst still if your planner does not know that we have to wait for bus and mrt, he or she will plan you from 2pm to 5pm to visit 4 stores, 1 store at Chinatown, 1 store at Bugis and 2 stores at the opposite end of Orchard Road.
+Worst still if your planner does not know that we have to wait for bus and MRT, he or she will plan you from 2 pm to 5 pm to visit 4 stores, 1 store at Chinatown, 1 store at Bugis and 2 stores at the opposite end of Orchard Road.
 This scenario pisses me off more than anything else.

 We are also “given” a maximum of S$1.50 to spend in each store, the receipt will act as evidence of the amount we spend as well.
-But if we bought something less than S$1.50, then we can only claim up to the the price of the item we bought and not S$1.50.
+But if we bought something less than S$1.50, then we can only claim up to the price of the item we bought and not S$1.50.

-We need to observe a lot of thing like the cleanliness of the store, the service as well as the items displayed in the store.
+We need to observe a lot of things like the cleanliness of the store, the service as well as the items displayed in the store.
 Normally we get assigned a total of 12 stores each day which is about 6 stores per person and we have to write it down immediately after we leave the store if not we definitely cannot remember as our memory tend to overlap one store with another.

 When we have reached home, we have to type what we have scribbled on a piece of paper into Microsoft Word and THIS IS THE PART I HATE MOST!
 The questionnaire has a rating scare as well as an additional comments field for EACH question and it is COMPULSORY for us to fill in the additional comment field and we CANNOT repeat the same comment twice.
-The should just renamed the additional comments to compulsory comments instead.
+They should just rename the additional comments to compulsory comments instead.

 All this work for only S$8.00 per shop, but before we applied, we are told that we cannot earn much from being a mystery shopper.
-So in another words, we shoot our own foot.
+So in other words, we shoot our own foot.

-But anyway, since we are not earning much, I have been driving around to complete my chore rather than taking bus or MRT.
+But anyway, since we are not earning much, I have been driving around to complete my chore rather than taking the bus or MRT.
 So minus off S$2.00 for parking and S$2.00 for petrol for each store, we are only earning S$4.00 per shop.

 So think twice before becoming a mystery shopper.